 Before you start on any kind of income stream on your blog, I want you to imagine what your life and your blog will look like five years from now if that particular strategy really worked.
-Is that how you envision it?
+Is that how you envision your future?
 If it is, great.
-If not, you need to re-examine that particular blog money making enterprise.
+If not, you need to re-examine that particular blog money making strategy.

 1) Ads and Passive Income

-Under this umbrella, I include Google Adsense, BlogHer and any other third party that puts ads on your site (includes any and all sidebar ads).
+Under this umbrella, I include Google Adsense, BlogHer, MediaNet, MediaVine and any other third party that puts ads on your site (includes above, below and in post as well as any and all sidebar ads).

 - low maintenance

 - third party has secured relationships with brands

 - low payout if you have low pageviews

 - revenue directly tied to your page views

 - to make more money you need to increase your pageviews or the number of ads

 Observations: You can actually increase your income with this method if you take the time to do more than just throw ads up.
 You must be strategic in your approach or employ an ad agency such as MediaNet to do it for you.
 I currently use MediaVine and I earn thousands of dollars a month.
 If you are using Google Adsense because you are just starting out, take the time to use better ad placement and set some filters on your ad types to have them align more with your niche.